 and log in to your account.
 Changes to your preferences may take several days to be reflected in our mailings.
 Replies to this email will not be processed.

-Earlier versions ran the con in a slightly different way: Official-looking e-mails informed users their accounts had been flagged for fraud investigation and provided a hot link to a special PayPal web page where they could fill in the blanks — name, address, credit card number — necessary to reinstate their account status.
-Those earlier hot link manifestations would momentarily connect the about-to-be-defrauded to PayPal’s home page before switching to a counterfeit verification page housed on an entirely different site.
+Earlier versions ran the con in a slightly different way: Official-looking e-mails informed users their accounts had been flagged for fraud investigation and provided a hot link to a special PayPal webpage where they could fill in the blanks — name, address, credit card number — supposedly necessary to reinstate their account status.
+Those earlier hot link manifestations would momentarily connect the about-to-be-defrauded to PayPal’s homepage before switching to a counterfeit verification page housed on an entirely different site.

-Both eBay and PayPal (eBay bought out PayPal in 2002) swear they never ask for personally identifiable information via e-mail., and both have stopped including web site hot links in messages to members.
-Ergo, if you get an e-mail “from” one of these entities asking you for credit card or banking account number, it’s not the real thing.
+Both eBay and PayPal (eBay bought out PayPal in 2002, and then the two companies split in 2015) swear they never ask for personally identifiable information via e-mail, and both have stopped including website hot links in messages to members.
+Ergo, if you get an e-mail “from” one of these entities asking you for a credit card or banking account number, it’s not the real thing.

-Scams that trick the gullible into revealing private information by having them “confirm” details presumably already in the possession of the one doing the asking fall under the broad heading of “social engineering,” a fancy term for getting people to part with key pieces of information simply by talking to them.
+Scams that trick the gullible into revealing private information by having them “confirm” details, presumably already in the possession of the one doing the asking, fall under the broad heading of “social engineering,” a fancy term for getting people to part with key pieces of information simply by talking to them.
 The wary consumer’s best defense to such maneuvers is a zipped lip (or, in the online world, an untapped keyboard).
 Protect yourself by volunteering nothing, even if you feel somewhat pressured by the one doing the inquiring.
-If someone on the telephone asks you to read off your checking account number for “verification,” ask him instead to recite it to you from his records.
-If you get an e-mail announcing something dire has befallen one of your on-line accounts and requiring you to re-enter sensitive personal data to get things back on track, do not reply to it, and do not fill out any forms that accompany it or click through any hot links it provides.
-Instead, contact that service through its web site and ask them about the e-mail.
+If someone on the telephone asks you to read off your checking account number for “verification,” ask the caller instead to recite it to you from their records.
+If you get an e-mail announcing something dire has befallen one of your online accounts and requiring you to reenter sensitive personal data to get things back on track, do not reply to it, and do not fill out any forms that accompany it or click through any hot links it provides.
+Instead, contact that service through its website and ask them about the email.